- What is a Confined Space?

 The potential exits of a confined space should be clearly marked so the employees can see them.
 These exits should be marked with something that can be seen easily, even if the area became dark or smoky.
 Having the ability to exit a confined space quickly is one of the most important ways to stay safe.

 Anyone entering a confined space should have a partner who remains outside of the confined space, but in constant visual and auditory contact.
 Should something go wrong, the person outside of the confined space can quickly call for help.
-It is important to note that the person outside the confined space should not enter to provide assistance unless there is someone else there with them who can stay on the outside to seek additional assistance.
+It’s important to note that the person outside the confined space should not enter to provide assistance unless there is someone else there with them who can stay on the outside to seek additional assistance.

 Personal Protective Equipment

 Taking Confined Space Safety SeriouslyOne of the biggest problems with confined space safety programs is that many employees and even employers don't take them seriously.
 While everyone knows there is a potential for danger in a confined space, people become overconfident that an accident won't happen to them.
-Employers and employees need to realize that the hazards listed above can happen to anyone at any time, and it is always important to take safety seriously.
+Employers and employees need to realize that the safety and health hazards listed above can happen to anyone at any time.